 #4.
 Croagh Patrick

-The holy mountain of Croagh Patrick in Westport is an ancient site of pilgrimage with breathtaking views over Clew Bay.
+The holy mountain of Croagh Patrick in Westport is an ancient site of pilgrimage with breathtaking views over Clew Bay, and one of the most famous walks in Mayo.
 This is a great family hike for older children and worth a trip even if you only get as far as the base with toddlers.

 #5.
 Clare Lake Loop Walk